aerickt/lapwing-for-beginners/src/Chapter-13.md

 ## Looking up prefixes and suffixes

-You can use Plover's lookup tool to find prefix and suffix strokes not listed in this chapter.
-Go to the main window, press tools, and then select "Lookup".
+The Plover's lookup tool can be used to find prefix and suffix strokes not listed in this chapter.
+In Plover's main window, press <code class="code-mono">Tools → Lookup</code>.
 Type in the letters that make up the translation and the tool will show outlines for prefixes, suffixes, and regular words; the dictionary formatting with the curly braces and carets is not required.

 ![looking up "in"](img/13-lookup.png)